CharlizeY/MORSE/README.md

-# MORSE-Coursework
+# Uni-Coursework
-Codes for MORSE coursework, covers a variaty of Machine Learning algorithms from Linear models to Time Series Analysis.
+Codes for Warwick MORSE and Oxford Statistical Science coursework, covers a variaty of Machine Learning algorithms.